Miltonly/Streets/Celandine Terrace

 What kinds of homes are on Celandine Terrace?

-The street consists entirely of townhouses, typically with three or four bedrooms and 1,500 to 2,000 square feet.
-Most were built in the early 2000s as part of the Walker neighbourhood development.
+The street consists entirely of townhouses, mostly with three or four bedrooms.
+Units range from 1,500 to 2,000 square feet.

 Which schools serve Celandine Terrace?